cyberark/conjur/docs/integrations/kubernetes.md

 run to see how it responds to various interruptions, such as changing secret values, access denial, and machine failovers.

+{% include toc.md key='try-it-out' %}

-See the [Kubernetes Demo GitHub repo](https://github.com/conjurdemos/scalability-k8s) for instructions on how to run the demo.
+See the [Kubernetes Demo GitHub repo](https://github.com/conjurdemos/scalability-k8s) for instructions on how to set up and run the demo.